mixu/markdown-styles/readme.md

 Copy the assets folder from the layout you want to use.

-To preview the styles in the browser, open `./output/index.html`.
+To preview the styles in the browser, clone this repo locally and then open `./output/index.html`.

 ## Screenshots